Adriano-7/Packman/docs/README.md

 >> ### Monster States
 >>**Problem in Context**\
->>Monsters can have different behaviours, including different ways of moving, and the controller needs to know how to treat and move them.
+>>Monsters can have different behaviours, including different ways of moving, and the controller and the viewer need to know how to treat and move them.
-> There is the possibility of using a switch-case and determining the way their behaviour that way, depending on flags in monster.
+> There is the possibility of using a switch-case and determining their behaviour that way, depending on flags in monster.
 > However, that disrespects the OCP and is definitely not a good solution.
 >>
 >>**The Pattern**\